Sudo-Ivan/arcgis-utils/README.md

 **Required:**

 *   `-url <ARCGIS_URL>`: The URL of the ArcGIS resource to process.
 This can be a Feature Layer, Feature Server, Map Server, or ArcGIS Online Item page URL.
+*   `-layers-csv <path>`: Path to a CSV file containing a list of ArcGIS layer URLs to process.
+The CSV must have a header row with a column named "URL".
+When this flag is used, `-url` is ignored and `--select-all` is implicitly enabled for layers from the CSV.

 **Options:**